FabioDaSilvaFaria/TA_Analyst_Project/README.md

 ## Notes
 - Dataset is fictional; no sensitive data included.
 - This project demonstrates SQL data preparation and Power BI dashboard building skills.

-# Intern Applications Analysis Project

-This repository contains SQL scripts and data preparation for an intern recruitment analysis project.
-The data and scripts were used to create a dashboard in Power BI for tracking applications, hires, and recruitment funnel metrics.

-## Files

-### SQL Files

-1. **`intern_applications_full.sql`**
-   - Contains the full SQL workflow:
-     - Table creation
-     - Data cleaning (fixing messy names)
-     - Adding calculated columns (days to hire, application month, stage flags)
-     - Queries for applications, hires, and offer acceptance metrics
-   - Used to prepare and explore data.

-2. **`intern_applications_powerbi.sql`**
-   - Condensed query optimized for Power BI:
-     - Combines multiple metrics into a single query
-     - Provides data for visualizations such as applications by month, gender, location, university, and recruitment funnel stages
-   - Used directly as a source in Power BI.

-## Purpose

-- The goal of this project is to demonstrate the use of SQL to clean, transform, and summarize recruitment data.
-- The processed data can be visualized in Power BI for dashboards showing recruitment KPIs, time metrics, and breakdowns by location, university, and gender.

-## Notes

-- The data used is **non-sensitive and was generated with the help of chatgpt**.
-- This repository is intended for learning, demonstration, and portfolio purposes.